PentaHelix/pentahelix.github.io/_posts/2015-07-10-[chrawl]-Devlog-16:-Environmental-Engineering.md

 ---

 ![Furnace](http://i.imgur.com/MnSh4sL.gif)
 Finally a big update!

 <!--excerpt-->

 ##Environment
 My main focus this week was to make the game look better.
-The most obvious changes are new Wall and floor tiles,
+The most obvious changes are new Wall and Floor tiles,
 ![New Tiles](http://i.imgur.com/8bHyB79.gif)
 (which also have some variations)
 ![Furnace](http://i.imgur.com/MnSh4sL.gif)